-The device address for the CPS-16 is fully pin-defined by 10 external pins while in slave mode.
+The device address for the CPS-10Q is fully pin-defined by 10 external pins while in slave mode.
 This provides full flexibility in defining the slave address to avoid conflicting with other I2C devices on a given bus.
-The CPS-16 may be operated as either a 10-bit addressable device or a 7-bit addressable device based on another external pin, address select (ADS).
-If the ADS pin is tied to Vdd, then the CPS-16 operates as a 10-bit addressable device and the device address will be defined as ID[9:0].
-If the ADS pin is tied to GND, then the CPS-16 operates as a 7-bit addressable device with the device address defined by ID[6:0].
+The device can be operated as either a 10-bit addressable device or a 7-bit addressable device based on another external pin, address select (ADS).
+If the ADS pin is tied to VDD, then the CPS-10Q operates as a 10-bit addressable device and the device address will be defined as ID[9:0].
+If the ADS pin is tied to GND, then the device operates as a 7-bit addressable device with the device address defined by ID[6:0].
 The addressing mode must be established at power-up and remain static throughout operation.
 Dynamic changes will result in undetermined behavior.